Frequently Asked Questions

 What are the meanings of numbers alongside the results found?

-In most cases, if you hover over the corresposing text, a brief description appears.
+In most cases, if you hover over the corresponding text, a brief description appears.

-Why is the number of results found for a keyword lower than other search engines?
+Why is the number of results found for a keyword lower than that of other search engines?

-The first reason is that we only cover peer-reviewed articles or similar documents.
-The second one is that our search engine is not simply based on the appearance of a keyword in the text.
+The first reason is that we cover only peer-reviewed articles and similar documents.
+The second is that our search engine is not based solely on the appearance of a keyword in the text.
 We use NLP to improve search performance.
-Therefore, some results are excluded by the algorithm if they are not relevant to the topic searched, though they may contain the same keyword.
+Therefore, the algorithm excludes some results if they are not relevant to the searched topic, even if they contain the same keyword.

 Scientometrics